jellyterra/jellyterra/README.md

 Sometimes:

-- CV with Google JAX.
+- Train some computer vision models.
-- Write articles about infrastructure, techniques and mathematics.
+- Write articles about network, infrastructure and math.
-- DIY somes PCBs, mainly to meet my requirements.
+- DIY somes PCBs, STM32 and ESP32 applications, mostly meet my needs.
-- STM32 and ESP32 applications.

 Workstation with IDEA and VSCode on NixOS/Plasma (amd64).